Shanghai – Huangshan (Yellow Mountain) – Wuyishan (Wuyi Mountains) – Longyan – Xiamen – Hong Kong

 Day 11/Sun: Xiamen – Hong Kong (B/D)

-We fly to Hong Kong in the morning.
+We take high-speed train to Hong Kong in the morning.
 The total travel time is 4 hours.

 Hong Kong (meaning “fragrant harbour”) is one of the two special administrative regions of the People’s Republic of China, along with Macau.
 Comprising more than 260 islands, the territory is located on the eastern side of the Pearl River Delta, bordering Guangdong Province in the north and facing the South China Sea in the east, west and south.
 Hong Kong was a dependent territory of the United Kingdom from 1842 until the transfer of sovereignty to the People’s Republic of China in 1997.
 The Sino-British Joint Declaration and the Basic Law of Hong Kong stipulate that Hong Kong operate with a high degree of autonomy until at least 2047, fifty years after the transfer.
 Under the policy of “one country, two systems”, the Central People’s Government is responsible for the territory’s defense and foreign affairs while Hong Kong maintains its own legal system based on English common law, police force, monetary system, customs policy, immigration policy, and delegates to international organizations and events.

 Our afternoon guided sightseeing begins with a ferry ride across Victoria Harbour from Tsim Sha Tsui to Central.
 The heart of Hong Kong’s business district, Central is home to the regional headquarters of many multinational financial services corporations.
 Consulates general and consulates of many countries are also located in this area, as is the government of Hong Kong.

 We then proceed to Victoria Peak.
 If the line-up at the tram station is too long, we would ascend by our own private vehicle.
 Also known as Mount Austin or The Peak among locals, Victoria Peak is located in the western half of Hong Kong Island with an altitude of 552 meters (1,811 feet).
 The peak offers sweeping views over Central, Victoria Harbour and the surrounding islands.
 The Peak Lookout Restaurant, a romantic place for dinner, offers a wide selection of Chinese, Western, Indian, and Southeast Asian dishes.